buu342/buu342.me/blog/projects/markdown/RCASwitchBox.md

 </video>
 </p>

-All's good, so I just put some stickers on it to remind me what side does what:
+All's good (there isn't even any noticably added noise to the signal!), so I just put some stickers on it to remind me what side does what:

 <p align="center">
 ![Box with stickers](images/RCASwitchBox/Stickers.jpg)